 Take on board what you've learned in this blog post, and make sure you know your audience.
 Your recipients' comms are always a helpful indicator, so don't shy away from mirroring their tone of voice.

 And there you have it!
 Now you should feel completely confident about starting a professional email and conquering all of your workplace correspondences.
-To continue this streak of upskilling, why not learn about closing a professional email?
-Check out our blog post on the topic and get inspired.
+To continue this streak of upskilling, why not learn how to end an email professionally?

 Supercharge your communication with Flowrite